Smart Dimmer Controlled by Mobile App

 A zero-crossing detector circuit is essential for identifying when the supply voltage crosses zero.
 This information is then used to calculate the trigger time for the TRIAC in each cycle of the supply voltage waveform.
 The image below illustrates the zero-crossing with a sinusoidal wave and the trigger time.

-As the ESP32 only reads positive voltage signals below 5 V, it is necessary to reduce and rectify the input voltage that will be read by the microcontroller.
-A transformer is used to step down the supply voltage, resulting in a signal that is a reduced copy of the source signal (127 V / 220 V AC) at about 12 V AC.
-Following this, a full bridge rectifier converts the negative part of the input voltage to positive, producing a signal with a maximum peak of less than 6 V DC.
-Additionally, a 10k resistor acts as a pull-up resistor in the microcontroller input, ensuring it outputs a high signal when the power grid wave approaches zero.
+As the ESP32 only reads positive voltage signals below 5 V, it was necessary to reduce and rectify the input voltage read by the microcontroller.
+A transformer was used to step down the supply voltage, resulting in a signal that was a reduced copy of the source signal (127 V / 220 V AC) at approximately 12 V AC.
+Following this, a full bridge rectifier converted the negative part of the input voltage to positive, producing a signal with a maximum peak of less than 6 V DC.
+Additionally, a 10 kΩ resistor acted as a pull-up resistor on the microcontroller input, ensuring that it output a high signal when the power grid waveform approached zero.
 The circuit schematic below illustrates this setup.

-By setting up this circuit, the expected output of the optocoupler, in relation to the rectifier, will look like the waveform illustrated below.
-The blue wave represents the rectifier output, while the orange wave represents the optocoupler output, which serves as the input to the microcontroller.
+After setting up the circuit, the optocoupler output was observed in relation to the rectifier output, and its behavior matched the waveform illustrated below.
+The rectifier output was measured as the blue waveform, while the optocoupler output, shown in orange, was used as the input signal to the microcontroller.

-When the output of the rectifier approaches zero, the optocoupler triggers a small pulse just before the zero-crossing point, at a voltage below 1 V, and stops shortly after when the voltage reaches the same level.
-This happens because the LED inside the optocoupler stops conducting at this low voltage.
-It is important to note that this pulse has a significant duration and must be considered when calculating the zero-crossing moment.
-Therefore, the zero-crossing time can be approximated as occurring at the middle of the pulse triggered by the optocoupler.
+When the rectifier output approached zero, the optocoupler generated a short pulse slightly before the zero-crossing point, at a voltage below 1 V, and stopped shortly after when the voltage reached the same level.
+This behavior occurred because the LED inside the optocoupler ceased conduction at low voltage levels.
+It was observed that this pulse had a noticeable duration and needed to be taken into account when determining the zero-crossing instant.
+As a result, the zero-crossing time was approximated as the midpoint of the pulse produced by the optocoupler.

-By connecting the optocoupler output to the ESP32, the signal’s logic level can be identified.
-An algorithm can then calculate the average time between transitions from low to high logic levels and vice versa to estimate the zero-crossing time.
+By connecting the optocoupler output to the ESP32, the signal logic levels were identified by the microcontroller.
+An algorithm was then implemented to calculate the average time between transitions from low to high logic levels and from high to low, allowing the zero-crossing time to be estimated.

-The following code implements an Interrupt Service Routine (ISR) for zero-crossing detection, capturing timestamps on both rising and falling edges of the optocoupler signal.
-Due to ISR speed constraints, average time calculations between these timestamps are performed in a separate function allocated to a task.
-Additionally, a timer in the code schedules a function to generate a small pulse on the output pin after the rising edge, to verify the zero-crossing time estimation.
+The following code implemented an Interrupt Service Routine (ISR) for zero-crossing detection, capturing timestamps on both the rising and falling edges of the optocoupler signal.
+Because of ISR execution time constraints, the calculation of the average time between these timestamps was handled in a separate function running within a task.
+In addition, a timer was used to schedule a function that generated a short pulse on the output pin after the rising edge, allowing the zero-crossing time estimation to be verified.

 1